-As COVID-19 cases rise, people are wondering where to buy latex gloves.
+As COVID-19 cases rise once again, people are wondering where to buy latex gloves.
 Whether you're looking for more protection or better overall hygiene, we've created a list of stores that have protective gloves in stock.

 - Where to buy hand sanitizer: These retailers still have stock

 - Where to buy Clorox wipes: Retailers with stock (updated regularly)

-Personally, I'm using these gloves sparingly.
+Personally, I'm using these latex gloves sparingly.
 As a part of social distancing, I'm cutting back on grocery store trips, and any trips outside where I'd touch anything other than my door, to get back in the building.

 So, while we want to help make sure you can find these gloves, we're going to start with everything you need to know before putting a pair on.